Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Syncing to OpenMRS and DHIS2.

-This simulation demonstrates the complete 4T Device CHW workflow including pre-hospital transport monitoring.
+Simulation demonstrates complete CHW workflow.
 Development prototype — Nigerian primary care CHW workflow.

 Clinical Partnership